 RULE 10.
 THE RECORD ON APPEAL

-(1) the original papers and exhibits filed in the district court;
+original papers documents and exhibits filed in the district

-(B) one copy of the transcript must be ordered for each unrepresented party and each party separately represented;
+(B) one copy of the transcript must be ordered for each self-represented party and each party separately represented;

 (C) a complete transcript must be ordered, unless a stipulation is obtained from all affected parties specifying the portions that are not required for the purposes of the appeal;